nanometre/pet-adoption-tgc-proj2-react/README.md

 ### Test Cases
 Manual and unit testing have been done for this project.
 The test cases for the critical functionality of this project are documented [here](https://github.com/nanometre/pet-adoption-tgc-proj2-react/blob/main/src/assets/images/readme-images/test-cases.pdf).

+### Testing for Mobile Responsiveness
+Testing was done using Responsively across iPhone X, iPad, and Generic Laptop.

 ## 5. Technologies Used